pooley182/Plex-Meta-Manager-Wiki/MyAnimeList-Builders.md

       status: watching
       sort_by: score
       limit: 500
+    collection_order: custom
     sync_mode: sync
 ```

 ## MyAnimeList Seasonal Anime
 Gets anime in MyAnimeList's [Seasonal Anime](https://myanimelist.net/anime/season) list the options are detailed below.

+The `sync_mode: sync` and `collection_order: custom` Details are recommended since the lists are continuously updated and in a specific order.

 | Attribute | Description | Required | Default |
 | :--- | :--- | :---: | :---: |